mimolabs/mimolabs.github.io/_posts/2018-02-15-drive-customer-engagement.markdown

 ## Don't ask, don't get

-Can you capture good quality data via a splash page?
-TLDR; People don't actually mind entering their email!
+Can you actually capture good quality data via a splash page?
+Surely people will enter nonsense?!

-We recently ran an experiment to measure the quality of the data captured via a splash page.
-We ran the tests in 20 locations, evenly split:
+We ran an experiment to measure the quality of the data captured via a splash page.
+We ran the tests in 20 locations, evenly split between:

-- Group A used a registration login with name, age, location and email.
+- Group A - used a registration login with name, age, location and email.
-- Group B used a simple splash with just email capture (like the one above).
+- Group B - used a simple splash with just email capture (like the one above).

 **The results are in.....**